Yasmin Moslem

 Further notes on the Mixed Fine-tuning approach (feel free to experiment with something different, though!)

 • The approach works well for in-domain datasets between 50k and 500k.
-For very small in-domain datasets, this approach might not work well; for very big in-domain datasets, you might want to try different weights.
+For very small in-domain datasets, this approach might not work well; for bigger in-domain datasets, you might want to try different weights; and for very big in-domain datasets, you can just use the in-domain dataset only, but enrich it with missing aspects like shorter sentences, if needed.

 • If your baseline training data is too big, you randomly extract 10 times the size of the in-domain data.